hn303/CamLandEc-RM03/supervision1-assignment.md

 **Submission Date**: Before Supervision 2

 ## Instructions
 1. If you missed supervision for some reason, please check Supervision 1[supervsion_exercies.md].
-Intructions covered in the supervision are not fullly expaned in assginment document.
+Instructions covered in the supervision are not fully explained in this assignment document.
 Please review supervision exercises if you have trouble with some tasks.
 2. Please download and install QGIS standalone install version according to your platform:[Download QGIS](https://qgis.org/en/site/forusers/download.html)
 3. Read through the tasks carefully.
 You may face problems if you overlook any of the steps.
 4. Remember to save the QGIS document regularly.